tdub29/Baseball-Analysis/README.md

 # Baseball-Analysis
 Self-directed project attempting to develop predictive model for MLB games.

 As I look at this two years later I realize I hardly got to the predictive side of things and it was mainly an effort of data ingestion.
+Understand this is intended to reflect my passion and roots in baseball data!

 Questions asked include, what statistics from the weeks prior to the game help us to predict game outcome?
 Or, what is the best sample size to pull from prior to a game for pitcher and batter data respectively?